chandansaha2014/LinearRegression/README.md

 # Machine Learning Examples
+Machine learning algorithm implementation in Python and R .
+Some work done as part of class work on open datasets.
 1. Linear Regresssion Practice in R
     Lear modelling using R with Boston city Data Set .
 2. Classification